 If you have been injured in a left turn pedestrian accident Hillstone Law can assist you in gathering evidence documenting the crash evaluating liability negotiating with insurance companies and pursuing compensation.

 Note: These blog posts are created solely for the use of Hillstone Law.
-The information is gathered from internet research, various public sources, and artificial intelligence (AI) tools such as ChatGPT.
-While we aim to share helpful and educational content, we do not independently verify every detail, and some information may be outdated or subject to change.
-If you believe that any part of a post is inaccurate or subject to copyright, please contact Hillstone Law right away so we can review it and make any necessary corrections or remove the post.
-You may also submit a request for correction or takedown HERE.
+The information is gathered from internet research, publicly available sources, and artificial intelligence (AI) tools such as ChatGPT.
+While we aim to share helpful and educational content, Hillstone Law does not independently verify every detail.
+Some information may be incomplete, outdated, or subject to change without notice.
+If you believe any part of a post is inaccurate, misleading, or infringes upon copyright, please contact Hillstone Law immediately so we can review it and take appropriate action, including correction or removal.

 Disclaimer: The material provided in these blogs is for general informational purposes only and should not be considered legal advice.
-Our intent is to share knowledge, raise awareness, and provide helpful resources to the public.
-The photos used in these posts are for illustrative purposes only and are not representative of any actual incident or individuals.
+Reading these posts does not create, and is not intended to create, an attorney-client relationship with Hillstone Law.
+Our intent is to share knowledge, raise awareness, and provide helpful resources to the public; however, Hillstone Law makes no warranties or guarantees about the accuracy, completeness, or reliability of the information provided, and expressly disclaims liability for any actions taken in reliance on it.
+The photos used in these posts are for illustrative purposes only and do not depict actual clients, individuals, or incidents unless expressly stated.
 If you or a loved one has been injured in an accident, please contact Hillstone Law at (855) 691-1691.
 Our attorneys are available to answer your legal questions and help you understand your rights.